BestTimesToVisit.com Logo

 Sunrise Spectacle at Calico Basin

-Escape the main scenic drive crowds and witness the dawn paint the Calico Hills in fiery hues.
-This less-trafficked area offers stunning geological formations and a peaceful start to your day, perfect for photographers seeking that iconic Red Rock glow without the hustle.
+Escape the main loop crowds and witness the dawn paint the Calico Hills in fiery hues.
+This less-traveled area offers stunning rock formations and a peaceful start to your day, perfect for photographers seeking that iconic desert glow without the throngs.

-Pack a gourmet picnic from a local Las Vegas deli and find a secluded spot along the Red Rock Wash.
-Enjoy your meal surrounded by the towering sandstone cliffs, listening to the gentle desert breeze – a far more intimate dining experience than any restaurant.
+Pack a gourmet picnic from a local Las Vegas deli and find a secluded spot at one of the many picnic areas.
+Enjoying your meal surrounded by the towering sandstone cliffs offers a far more intimate and memorable dining experience than any Strip restaurant.

 See all 8 things to do →